People en Español: Peopleenespanol.com

+Peopleenespanol was originally established as the accompanying website of the magazine, covering the latest Hispanic celebrity news, photos, gossip, fashion and beauty.
+In April 2007, a bilingual version of the site was developed for the first time, debuting with the launch of "Los 50 Más Bellos" 2007 exclusive content.
+On October 19, 2007, the website was redesigned and relaunched with new content channels and video player.

+In 2014, People en Español launched an in-book insert in English called Chica, targeted at millennial Latinas.
+In 2016, Chica launched as an English language content vertical in the site.
+Charo Henríquez served as editor of People en Español from 2015 to 2017.

-In February 2022, it was revealed that People en Español would end print circulation and switch to an all digital format.
+In February 2022, People en Español announced it would end print circulation and switch to an all digital format.

 Special issues

 Among the eleven issues that People en Español releases a year, there are several special issues including June's "Los 50 Más Bellos" (50 Most Beautiful), and December's "Estrella del Año" (Star of the Year).
 Special issues debuting in 2007 include February's "Los 100 Hispanos Más Influyentes" (100 Most Influential Hispanics) and November's "Sexiest Man Alive" issue, similar to People magazine's established franchise.

 Los 50 Más Bellos

 Since 1997, every June issue celebrates the most attractive Latino stars from the world of film, television, music, sports and politics.
 The list began with the Spring 1997 issue as the "25 Bellezas" (25 Beauties).
 In 2004, then-editor Richard Pérez-Feria increased the list to 50 and renamed the issue "50 Más Bellos" (50 Most Beautiful), in line with the People magazine franchise.
-For the June 2007 issue, then-editor Peter Castro selected the first non-Hispanic star to grace the Most Beautiful cover by placing Beyoncé Knowles along with 7 other Latin stars on the cover, and including her within the magazine as the 51st "honorary beauty."
+For the June 2007 issue, then-editor Peter Castro selected the first non-Hispanic star to grace the Most Beautiful cover by placing Beyoncé Knowles along with seven other Latin stars on the cover, and including her within the magazine as the 51st "honorary beauty."

 Since 2002, the magazine has hosted an annual celebrity-attended event honoring the Most Beautiful in New York City during Television upfront week in May.
-Telemundo produced a two-hour special around the event from 2003 - 2007.
+Telemundo produced a two-hour special around the event from 2003 to 2007.